Walter of Saint-Omer

 Walter of Saint Omer (Gautier de Saint-Omer; d 1174), also known as Walter of Fauquembergues or Walter of Tiberias, was the son of William II of Saint Omer and Melisinde of Picquigny, and prince of Galilee.

-Walter married Eschiva of Bures, princess of Galilee.
+Walter married Eschiva of Bures, princess of Galilee, in 1158 at the instigation of Baldwin III of Jerusalem.
 They had four sons: Hugh, William, Ralph, and Odo.